 NBA Game Summary - Golden State at Memphis

-Memphis, TN (Sports Network) - Zach Randolph scored a season-high 33 points and grabbed 18 rebounds, as the Memphis Grizzlies held off the Golden State Warriors, 121-108, at FedEx Forum.
+Memphis, TN (Sports Network) - Marc Gasol scored 20 points, grabbed 11 rebounds and handed out five assists, as the Memphis Grizzlies eked out a hard-fought 99-93 decision over the Golden State Warriors at FedEx Forum.

 These teams figure to be in the mix for a top-4 seed in the Western Conference playoff race, and the Grizzlies gave themselves an advantage by sweeping the three-game season series.

 Zach Randolph added a double-double of his own with 16 points and 12 boards in helping Memphis snap a two-game skid and win their ninth straight over the Warriors.